Denver Gay Travel

 The Gay Travel Experience: Denver, Colorado

-Denver was the first stop of my Colorado travels.
-The city is known to be much more liberal than many other areas of the western United States.
-A large year-round gay scene makes Denver such an attractive destination.
+Denver was the first stop of my travel through Colorado.
+The city is known to be much more liberal than many other areas of the western United States, making it one of the most gay friendly cities in the region.
+A large year-round gay scene definitely makes Denver an attractive destination.

-Plus, while you have the urban perk of abundant restaurants, shopping and bars, you also have easy access to breathtaking scenery nearby.
+The city uniquely offers the urban perk of abundant restaurants, shopping and bars, while at the same time providing easy access to nearby breathtaking mountains.

-Denver gay travel is ideal for those who like urban gay life as well as the great outdoors.
-If you love hiking and exploring national parks, but also like a drag show and a circuit party, then I’d recommend you add Denver to your list!
+Denver gay travel is ideal for those who want to enjoy a mix of urban gay culture and the great outdoors.
+If you love hiking and exploring national parks, but also like a drag show and a circuit party, Denver is for you.

 I wasn’t in Denver long, but I had quite a jam-packed experience.
 Below, I’ll start with some of Denver’s best areas to stay, and then move on to fun experiences and gay nightlife.